zamandalee/AlgorithmsNotes/FrontendNotes/JavaScriptConcepts.md

 ## Prototypal Inheritance
 - Object has private property w link to **prototype** (another obj)
 - When accessing property of an obj, obj itself is looked at, then its prototype, all the way up **prototype chain**, until null or property found
+  - Use ```obj.hasOwnProperty('toString')``` to return boolean to check only that obj
   - ``` let f = function() { this.a = 1; this.b = 2 }```
   - ```f.prototype.b = 3``` good, ```f.prototype = {b:3,c:4}``` will break the prototype chai
   - ```f```'s prototype is Object.prototype, Object's is null
+- Changes can be seen by all objects through chain
 - JS ```class TodoListItem extends React.Component``` is syntactic sugar that builds on prototypal inheritance
 - Better than class inheritance, bc class inheritance has more flaws:
   - Tight coupling